Changes At The Station

 Roland, dressed in a black undertaker’s frock coat, had cheekbones and eyes accented by dark shadows.
-Although he was always the only character on screen, he often referred to two other people, sometime speaking to them as if they were within earshot.
-One was “My Dear” evidently his wife.
+Although he was always the only character on screen, he often referred to two other people, sometimes speaking to them as if they were within earshot.
+One was “My Dear,” evidently his wife.
 She was represented by a motionless bundle within a burlap sack hanging on doorknob.
-The other was “Igor’ no doubt a name borrowed from the original “Frankenstein” movie.
+The other was “Igor,” no doubt a name borrowed from the original Frankenstein movie.
 Also probably the source for this low-budget visiting spin-off.

 Soon, he took his act to New York where he became known as Zacherley.
-He and I crossed paths, indirectly, as performers eleven years later when both of us read our own separate chapters of Tolstoy’s War and Peace on a WBAI, New York.
-More re that later.
+He and I crossed paths, indirectly, as performers 11 years later, when both of us read our own separate chapters of Tolstoy’s War and Peace on WBAI, New York.
+More re: that later.

 As for other acting, Vene and I were still very interested in theatre, of course, and got roles in a community theatre production of Francis Swann’s Out of The Frying Pan.
 By then I had grown a small beard.
 Since I’d always had a baby face.

 I felt it made me look more mature.
-Thus, a newspaper review of the show described me as playing “the bearded George, ” as if that were a definition of character.
-But beards were so uncommon that that must have seemed worth remarking.
+Thus, a newspaper review of the show described me as playing “the bearded George,” as if that were a definition of character.
+But beards were so uncommon that that must have seemed worth remarking on.

-These trips got us talking to each other about how to move to New York and began setting aside a little money to do that, in case we went through with the fantasy.
+These trips got us talking to each other about how to move to New York, and we began setting aside a little money to do that, in case we went through with the fantasy.